-If you’d like some peace, culture, and stunning scenery in your life right now, this virtual road trip ticks all the boxes.
+If you’d like some peace, culture, and stunning scenery in your next overseas adventure in the not-so-distant future, this road trip ticks all the boxes.
 Be transported back in time, as you travel through the stunning states of Massachusetts, New Hampshire, Maine, Vermont, Connecticut, and Rhode Island.

 From museums to lakes, to vineyards and flower-adorned cottages by the sea, this charming trip will have you dreaming of new ways of being.
 So, say hello to quirkiness and curiosity as you roam freely through six uniquely different states.

 Ready to go?
 Start planning now, ready for when international borders reopen soon.